 - Medical expenses.
 Cover if you get sick or injured while your overseas.
 This is only available on international policies.

 - Dental expenses.
 Cover for emergency dental expenses, this does not include regular check-ups.

 - Medical evacuation and repatriation.
 If a medical practitioner advises that your unfit to travel and require transportation to the closest medical facility.

 - Cancellation and additional expenses.
 Cover if you're left out of pocket due to the cancellation or amendment of your travel plans.
-This feature is available on most Qantas policies but limits vary.
+This feature is available on most Qantas Insurance policies but limits vary.